deluge-torrent/deluge/deluge/ui/webui/webui_plugin/lib/readme.txt

 Disclaimer:

 Some may have been adapted to work better with deluge.
-But they will import other parts of deluge or Webui.
+But they will not import other parts of deluge or Webui.

 LICENCE:
 All components are GPL compatible.